bitcoin-dex/bitcoin-dex/optimistic_2-way_peg.md

 ### Deterministic History Commitments
 It is possible to define history commitments to be deterministic such that the correct commitment value can be publicly derived from bitcoin's blockchain.
 This ensures, to resolve a conflict, both parties have to provide only the first part of their histories where they differ from each other.
+For example, Carol computes her token's history and then splits it up into a sequence of 16 parts.
+For each part Carol provides a hash in her claim.
+Dave can disprove her by providing the correct part of the history.

 This reduces the required proof data significantly.

 The following is an idea to disprove invalid history commitments succinctly.
 However, for now, we will not combine it with deterministic commitments for the sake of making the core concept easier to understand.